spiderlili/Game-Conference-Notes/DevelopBrighton2022/The Real-Time Volumetric Superstorms of Horizon Forbidden West.md

 - J.H Lambert (1760): express reduction of light transmittance as a function of optical depth (d) in a given medium
   - T = e ** -d
 - The deeper a photon is in a translucent object: the lower the probability that you'll escape & reach someone's eyes
-- HenyeyGreenstein function to approximate the intensity of scattered light that the viewer sees
+- Henyey-Greenstein function to approximate the intensity of scattered light that the viewer sees

 ### Performance
 - Performing within a reasonable budget on PS5 & PS4 hardware
   - Using different Max Resolution, Light Ray Samples, View Ray Samples, Blur Scale (pixels), Noise Texture MIP Level for PS4 & PS5
-- How to dramatically increase the speed of fast moving temporally constructed volumetric imagery

 ## Superstorms
 - El Reno, OK (2013) visualization, National Center for Supercomputing Applications: reacreating a superstorm using a supercomputer